-This current edition of Part A of the PCT-EPO Guidelines deals with filing requirements (Chapter A-III), fees (Chapter A-III), certain special provisions (Chapter A-IV), drawings (Chapter A-V) and certain formal requirements (Chapter A-VI).
+This current edition of Part A of the PCT-EPO Guidelines deals with filing requirements (Chapter A-II), fees (Chapter A-III), certain special provisions (Chapter A-IV), drawings (Chapter A-V), and certain formal requirements (Chapter A-VI), languages (Chapter A-VII) and common provisions (Chapter A-VII).
 Other chapters relating to formalities will gradually be added in successive editions.